splitio/split-evaluator/README.md

 **NOTE:** *SPLITIO_DEBUG & SPLIT_EVALUATOR_SERVER_PORT are optionals*

 #### Configs:
-`SPLIT_EVALUATOR_EXT_API_KEY` : Callhome will validate every request against Authorization header.
+`SPLIT_EVALUATOR_AUTH_TOKEN` : Callhome will validate every request against Authorization header.
 This is not a Split API key but an arbitrary value.
 `SPLIT_EVALUATOR_API_KEY` : Api-Key for you Split Environment.
 `SPLITIO_DEBUG` : (Optional) Usable for enabling/disabling the logs of the SDK.
 By default they are off.
 `SPLIT_EVALUATOR_SERVER_PORT` :  TCP Port of the server inside the container.